containers/buildah/docs/buildah-commit.1.md

 Add an image *annotation* (e.g. annotation=*value*) to the image metadata.
 Can be used multiple times.
 If *annotation* is named, but neither `=` nor a `value` is provided, then the *annotation* is set to an empty value.

+If the annotation name is prefixed with "manifest:", the prefix will be stripped from it.

 Note: this information is not present in Docker image formats, so it is discarded when writing images in Docker formats.

 **--authfile** *path*